Moving to the Dominican Republic

 We asked people living in the Dominican Republic to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "I wish I had brought a tin opener, good knives and vitamins.
-I should have left my nicer clothes and shoes at home and my jewelry," said one expat in Santo Domingo.
+I should have left my nicer clothes and shoes at home and my jewelry," replied a member in Santo Domingo.

-"I wish I had brought My best friend I wish I had brought more money I wish I had brought better Spanish I only came with what I could carry so I did leave everything pretty much," explained one expat living in Santo Domingo, Dominican Rep.
+"I wish I had brought My best friend I wish I had brought more money I wish I had brought better Spanish I only came with what I could carry so I did leave everything pretty much," said one expat in Santo Domingo.

 What cultural faux pas should I try to avoid making in the Dominican Republic?